 Iterating this expression yields

-The condition on the step-size \(\delta\) required for the Neumann series to converge is not restrictive and does not present a bottleneck in our proof.
-However, the retraction map introduces additional interaction terms among the correlations, which demand a careful analysis.
+A rigorous version of the approximation~\eqref{eq: evolution correlation SGD informal}, together with explicit error bounds, is provided in Proposition~\ref{prop: inequalities SGD}.
+The condition on the step size \(\delta\) ensuring convergence of the Neumann series is mild and does not constitute a bottleneck in our analysis.
+However, the retraction map introduces additional interaction terms among the correlations, which require careful control.